Technigo/project-movies/README.md

 ## The problem

-Planned the project to consist of the maim Film List page, and a Film Info page that fetches the information for each movie in question.
+Planned the project to consist of a main Film List page, and a Film Info page that fetches the information for each movie in question.

 ## View it live